LiuYuancheng/Distribution_Data_Viewer/README.md

 ### Introduction

 This project will create a distribution data viewer to visualize the experiment result of the netFetcher.
 The netFetcher will record different kinds of delay when loading big files (such as the Ubuntu ISO img) from different servers.
 The distribution viewer will load all the experiment CSV files and create the related distribution curves.
-The distribution viewer program will also provide a comparison function to find the best match data and display the compare result with the receiver operating characteristic curve compare algorithm.
+The distribution viewer program will also provide a comparison function to find the best match data and display the compare result with the receiver operating characteristic(ROC) curve compare algorithm.

-###### Distribution Data Viewer Main UI
+#### Distribution Data Viewer Main UI

 The user can select **normal parallel display mode** and **compare overlay mode** by change the `iCPMod` flag in the globale file`distributionViewGlobal.py` .
 The compare mode Main UI is shown below: